houseabsolute/ubi/README.md

 largely defeats the purpose of using `ubi`.

-If you are downloading executables from repos you don't control _and_ you don't use the `--url` parameter, then you should use the `--tag` parameter to specify the release version you want to install.
-Otherwise `ubi` will always download the latest version, which can lead to surprise breakage in CI.
+If you are downloading executables from repos you don't control _and_ you don't use the `--url` parameter, then you should use the `--tag` parameter to specify the released version you want to install.
+Otherwise `ubi` will always download the latest version, which can lead to surprises, especially if you are running the tools you download in CI.

 ## Why This Is Useful